De-Identification, Anonymization, Redaction Toolkit Services

 IG Purpose

-Currently many Federal Reporting use cases use aggregate data reporting because they are not authorized to receive PHI/PII data as part of the reports.
-However there is a desire to use deidentified or anonymized information to generate more insights for the population at large.
-This requires data submitters to effectively remove PHI/PII data and submit non PHI/PII data to the agencies.
-This need for more granular information without PHI/PII exists across agencies.
+Currently many federal reporting use cases use aggregate data reporting because they are not authorized to receive PHI/PII as part of the reports.
+However, there is a desire to use de-identified or anonymized information to generate more insights.
+This requires data submitters to effectively remove PHI/PII data before submission.
+Interest in more granular reporting without PHI/PII exists across agencies.In addition, there are research, quality improvement initiatives and AI/ML use cases that require de-identified and anonymized information.
 The following are some example programs that require these capabilities

-• HRSA's UDS+ Reporting
+• Federal Agency Reporting

 Read the Use Cases section to get an idea of the various systems, actors and the data flow requirements.